 board book (1 – 4 years)

-Most bedtime routines include a night time story (I still read bedtime stories to all my kids, including my 9-year old).
+Most bedtime routines include a nighttime story (I still read bedtime stories to all my kids, including my 9-year old).
 The Night Night Book is a great story to help kids wind down from a busy day into a quiet night.
-The book starts with the child in bed, remembering and saying good night to all the things the child encountered during the day: nigh night sandbox and shiny slide.
-Night night wagon and bumpy ride!
-Reading the book is also a great way to talk about your child’s day and things they would like to say night night to also.
-The paper mosaic images used throughout the book also have a child like quality to them versus realistic illustrations, like art a child might do to illustrate their special moments in a day.
+The book starts with the child in bed, remembering and saying good night to all the things the child encountered during the day: night night sandbox and shiny slide.
+Night wagon and bumpy ride!
+Reading the book is also a great way to talk about your child’s day and things they would like to say night to also.
+The paper mosaic images used throughout the book also have a child-like quality to them versus realistic illustrations, like art a child might do to illustrate their special moments in a day.
 I found the rhythm to this story very calming too, just what you want for a bedtime book.

 board book (1 – 4 years)